DanvdBoo/BeamLineEditor/README.md

 Feedback is always welcome, more features to come.

+#### Current known bugs:
+- Not automatically add .track.json to file names.

+#### List of features I would like to add:
+- toggable line
+- option to apply current speedup values
+- a proper help page

+### v0.2
+Added the functionallity to move individual nodes.
+Speedup parts of the line.

 ### v0.1.1
 Added a more pleasant GUI, including a graph showing all the points of the selected line